ojitha/ojitha.github.io/notes/python.md

 ```
 A closure is simply a function with free variables, where the bindings for all such variables are known in advance.

-The *free variable* is a technical term meaning a variable that is not bound in the local scope.
+The *free variable* is a technical term meaning a variable that is not bound in the local scope but in the lexical scope.
 In Python language, all functions are closed.
-Therefore in the Python closures, free variables defined in the high-order function has to access by its nested returning function.
+Therefore in the Python closures, free variables defined in the enclosing functions to access by its nested returning function.
 You have to use `nonlocal` keywoard instead of the `global` keyword to access the free variables from the nested function.

 ```python
 g=10